kubernetes-sigs/external-dns/docs/tutorials/dnsimple.md

 ### Getting your DNSimple Account ID

-If you do not know your DNSimple account ID it can be aquired using the [whoami](https://developer.dnsimple.com/v2/identity/#whoami) endpoint from the DNSimple Identity API
+If you do not know your DNSimple account ID it can be acquired using the [whoami](https://developer.dnsimple.com/v2/identity/#whoami) endpoint from the DNSimple Identity API

 ```sh
 curl -H "Authorization: Bearer $DNSIMPLE_ACCOUNT_TOKEN" \